rern/RuneOS/imagefile.md

 	- reset mirror list
 	- remove non-default files and journal logs
 	- remove all connected Wi-Fi profile (if any)
-	- remove dirty bits on sd boot partition (if any)
 ```sh
 echo '#!/bin/bash
 rm $0